cyber-physical-systems/cyber-physical-systems.github.io/index.md

 ---
 title: ''
 feature_text: |
   The Cyber-Physical Systems Laboratory (CPSLab) conducts research at the intersection of distributed computation, energy, security and privacy, and control of Cyber-Physical Systems.
 We investigate the performance modeling, data analysis, system security and privacy, and control of Cyber-Physical Systems.
-We are part of the FIU SCIS and are physically located at PG6 143 of FIU MMC campus.

 feature_image: "https://picsum.photos/1300/400?image=989"